-- Emergency services from network providers or out-of-network providers. - Urgently needed care from network providers. - Urgently needed care from out-of-network providers when you can't get to network providers (for example, when you are outside the plan's service area). - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are outside the plan's service area.
-(Please call Member Services before you leave the service area.
+- Emergency services from network providers or out-of-network providers. - Urgently needed care from network providers. - Urgently needed care from out-of-network providers when you can't get to a network provider (for example, when you are outside the plan's service area or you need immediate care during the weekend). - NOTE: Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are outside the plan's service area.
+(Please call Customer Service before you leave the service area.
 We can help you get dialysis while you are away.) - Flu shots, COVID-19 vaccinations, hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider. - Routine women's health care and family planning services.
-This includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams - Additionally, if you are eligible to get services from Indian health providers, you may use these providers without a referral.
+This includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams. - Additionally, if you are eligible to get services from Indian health providers, you may use these providers without a referral.